dovellous/mambos-software-developer-test/README.md

    - Provide design sketches for the UI
    - Generate UML diagrams for your code implementation

-5. **Alternative Test**: If you prefer a more interactive and engaging test, you can use CodinGame's Online Ordering Platform test, which simulates a real e-commerce environment and requires candidates to build an order form and a checkout page.
-This test takes 45 minutes to complete and can be customized according to your needs.

-Remember to provide clear instructions and any necessary resources, such as a Figma file with the project's initial mockups, UML Diagrams and a database with products, categories, and orders.
-This will help candidates understand the project requirements and deliver a high-quality prototype.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).